 Frequent backups and clogs in your plumbing system can signal serious sewer line issues that shouldn’t be ignored, especially in areas with older infrastructure or heavy tree coverage, which can lead to root intrusion.

-Don’t dismiss these signs as mere inconveniences; they can lead to more significant problems, including sewer overflows or extensive repairs that can disrupt your community.
+Don’t dismiss these signs as mere inconveniences.
+They can lead to more significant problems, including sewer overflows or extensive repairs that can disrupt your community.

 Lush Patches of Grass in Your Yard